 Research Programmes (Part-Time or Full Time)

 Candidates enrolled in the Graduate Programme by Research will pursue a rigorous course of study and research leading to a M.Sc. degree or a Ph.D. degree.
-The M.Sc. programme has a normal candidature of two years and the Ph.D. programme has a normal candidature of three and a half years.
+The M.Sc. programme has a maximum candidature of three years and Ph.D. programme has a maximum candidature of five years.

 Admission Requirements: GRE (General Test) score, TOEFL score for applicants from universities where English is not the main language of instruction, at least a Bachelor's degree (or expected to obtain by the time of admission) in Physics or its equivalent.